tkellogg/lrm-reasoning/qwq.md

 [QwQ](https://qwenlm.github.io/blog/qwq-32b-preview/) is Qwen's latest reasoning model.
 Qwen with questions.

+## Question
+> if you're flying over the desert in a canoe and your wheels fall off, how many pancakes does it take to cover a dog house?

 ## Reasoning
 Hmm, this question is a bit confusing.
 It seems like it's mixing different scenarios together.
 Let's try to break it down.